ZhuLab-Fudan/DeepMHCIIpro/README.md

   <img src="./figures/DRB1_1402.png" width="44%" />
 </p>

-### Input formation
+### Input formation and run examples

-* If label is known, the following one is also supported for model training and evaluation.
+* If label is known, the following one is supported for model training and evaluation.

   | Peptide        | Label Score | Cell Line / MHC Allele  | Context        |
   |----------------|-------------|-------------------------|----------------|